frlender/Jandas/API.md

 GroupbyThen.then(func:(group:DataFrame<T>,key:T | T[], i:number)=>void): void
 ```
 Group the dataframe by values in rows or columns designated by labels.
-When no `labels` are provided, it groups the dataframe by the row or column index.
-When no `axis` is provided, the `axis` defaults to 1 and the function groups by columns or the row index.
+When no `labels` is provided or `labels` is equal to `null`, it groups the dataframe by the row or column index.
+When no `axis` is provided, the `axis` defaults to 1 and the function groups by  the designed labels in the columns.
 It returns a `GroupByThen` object that has a `then` method.
 The method accepts a function as argument where the `group`, `key` and `i` are the group, group key and numric index in each iteration.
 Check [Getting Started](https://github.com/frlender/Jandas#iteration) for examples.

 \